grantwforsythe/grantwforsythe.github.io/_tabs/about.md

 Likewise, I have a keen interest in computer science.
 Back in High School, I was fortunate enough to take a programming class where I learned Java using the NETBEANS IDE.
 (For a year-end project, I wrote a program that allowed the user to play blackjack with a complete GUI which I thought was pretty neat at the time).
 Following High School, I stopped studying computer science.
 It was only after studying mathematics was my interest later rekindled as I truly began to recognize it as a means to solve business/physical problems.

-With continued advancements in machine learning and AI, mathematics and statistics will play an ever-larger role in the future.
+With continued advancements in machine learning and AI, mathematics and statistics will play an ever-larger role in our future.
 A future that I intended to be part of it.